 Wikipedia quotes Michael Vaughan’s The Thinking Effect: Rethinking Thinking to Create Great Leaders and the New Value Worker, and says an example of information bias is the tendency to think that the more information you have to make a decision the better off you are, even when that extra information is not relevant to the decision.

 Information bias works two ways for us as online marketers.
-We can:

 - Add loads of information about our products to our websites to keep inquisitive customers interested and more likely to be convinced to buy.